PHCNetworks/phc-members/README.md

 - Directory and listings manager with a web directory API.
 - Member's list, contact information and listings manager.
 - Easy app integration with views that can be customized.
-- Uses Devise (user model) for authentication.
+- User authetication will activate when Devise is installed.

 #### Step 1 - Add PHCMembers to your gemfile